 There are many studies in scientific literature showing that the left hemisphere has a dominant role in language in the vast majority of right-handed people.

 Both Paul Broca and Carl Wernicke, in the mid-1800s, observed that damage to the left hemisphere resulted in aphasia [inability to comprehend language].
 In fact, this distinction of the left hemisphere (verbal) and the right hemisphere (nonverbal) has, in the past, shown to be the most robust observation concerning differences between the hemispheres.

-In addition to the research with brain-damaged patients, it appears that split-brain patients are, at least initially, unable to speak from the right hemisphere.
+In addition to the research on brain-damaged patients, it appears that split-brain patients are, at least initially, unable to speak from the right hemisphere.
 However, there is currently a great debate centering on the surgically separated right hemisphere.